jhartzel/cursor_chat_exporter/README.md

 - `export_chat_tab()`: Exports individual chat conversations
 - `export_composer()`: Exports composer conversations

-## Differences from JavaScript Version

-This Python version maintains the same functionality as the original JavaScript version but includes:
-- Type hints for better code documentation
-- More robust error handling
-- Better cross-platform path handling using `pathlib`
-- Cleaner code structure with proper Python conventions
-- Command-line interface for easier usage

 ## License

 This tool is provided as-is for exporting Cursor chat history data.